xl359/NN_DC_OPT/README.md

 To run this code, follow the instruction

 1. Obtain the Gurobi licence
-2. Download everything to a folder
+2. Download small_example or large_example folder
-4. Open Terminal and cd to the corresponding folder, i.e. small_example or large_example
+4. Open Terminal and cd to the corresponding folder

 # Repo Method
 4. Type `julia`, hit enter to enter julia environment